 January 18, 2021

-Can your terminal emulator keep up with Chromebooks and VDI?
+Can your TN3270 emulator keep up with Chromebooks and VDI?

 With the recent pandemic and boom of remote working, properly equipping employees has become a key concern for CIOs.
 Company computers are usually chosen thanks to a compromise between cost and performance.